firechip/workflow/README.md

 # Workflow

-Brands for Spectrum icons in React
+Custom icons for Spectrum icons in React